 French Pete Campground sits at an elevation of 1,800 feet in the Willamette National Forest.
 This popular escape from summer heat is heavily shaded by a thick canopy of conifers.
-French Pete Creek runs through the campground which is located on the South Fork of the McKenzie River in Oregon.

 The area offers excellent opportunities for fishing, hiking, boating, swimming, camping, picnicking, and scenic drives.

 Fishing in the McKenzie River is catch and release only for trout.

 The Three Sisters Wilderness Area as well as French Pete Creek and Box Canyon Trail Areas offer several miles of hiking.
 Additional hiking trailheads are a short drive away.

 Terwilliger (Cougar) Hot Springs are nearby for a nice soak.
 Cougar Reservoir and Hidden Lake are also in the vicinity, offering additional recreation options.